 Discreet, Strategic Criminal Defense Representation

-If you have been charged with indecent exposure or lewd and lascivious conduct, you know how severe the penalties can be.
-You also know that there are implications — outside of the criminal penalties — that need to be addressed.
-It is essential for your attorney to be well-versed in the law to defend you against the criminal charges, but it is also essential to work with a Kansas City indecent exposure defense attorney who has experience handling this type of case with discretion.
-In indecent exposure cases, it is paramount that your attorney does not add to the public exposure you will likely endure as you face these charges.
+If you have been charged with indecent exposure or enticement, you know how severe the penalties are.
+It is essential for your attorney to be well-versed in the law.
+It is also essential to work with a defense attorney who has experience handling this type of case with discretion.
+In cases involving indecent exposure or enticement, it is paramount that your attorney does not add to the public scrutiny you will likely endure as you face these charges.

-Anyone would be anxious when facing lascivious conduct charges.
+Anyone would be anxious when facing indecent exposure or enticement charges.
 I understand the anxieties you are facing, and I can help.
-With 40 years of legal experience, I can help you minimize the damage that these charges can do to your life.
 I provide strategic, aggressive criminal defense solutions with discretion and respect for your public reputation.
-From my Kansas City office, I represent clients throughout Missouri and Kansas accused of indecent exposure and lascivious conduct.

 Common Sex-Related Crimes